 The Tower was built in the beginning of the 19th century and is one of 29 built along the east coast of England to help in the defence against attacks from Napoleon.
-Nowadays, owned by the Landmark Trust, it is used as holiday accommodation and is one of the quirkiest places to stay in the UK.
+Nowadays, owned by the Landmark Trust, it is used as holiday accommodation and is one of the quirkiest places to stay in Suffolk.

 4. View the Scallop on Aldeburgh Beach

 The Scallop on Aldeburgh Beach is a striking 4 metre high steel sculpture by Suffolk artist, Maggi Hambling.
 It is a scallop shell inscribed with the words ‘I hear those voices that will not be drowned’ from Benjamin Britten’s opera, Peter Grimes.